harmonydata/harmonydata.github.io/content/en/gad-7-vs-sdq.md

 title: GAD-7 vs SDQ
 ---

-## GAD-7 vs SDQ: Introducing a New Approach to Comparing Psychological Tools through Harmony
+## Harmonising and comparing GAD-7 vs SDQ: Introducing a New Approach to Comparing Psychological Tools through Harmony

 Comparing psychological questionnaire tools can be a practical yet time-consuming task for psychologists and researchers.
 Welcome Harmony, a transformative software developed specifically to streamline and optimise this ordinarily tedious process.
 One highly pertinent comparison in the field today is the parallel between the Generalised Anxiety Disorder Assessment (GAD-7) and the Strengths and Difficulties Questionnaire (SDQ).
 Herein lies our focus in this article: dissecting, drawing parallels, and contrasting GAD-7 vs SDQ.